top of page

 Urge the Philippine Government to Deny the Capture of Wild Monkeys for Research Purposes

-The Department of Environment and Natural Resources (DENR) in the Philippines has received at least one application asking to capture wild long-tailed macaques (Macaca fascicularis spp. philippensis) for research purposes.
+The Department of Environment and Natural Resources (DENR) in the Philippines has lately received a request advocating for the capture of wild long-tailed macaques (Macaca fascicularis spp. philippensis) for research.
+This may pave the way for a resurgence of farms that breed and export macaques for research, using freshly trapped monkeys as their source.

-Sign now so that the Philippines government is made aware of the international concern about the capturing of its native wild monkeys for research or any purpose.
+Please add your voice to ensure the Philippines government understands the international disapproval concerning the capturing of its indigenous wild monkeys for research or any other cause.

 "the capture of nonhuman primates from the wild is stressful for the animals and increases the suffering, risk of injuries, spread of disease and even death during capture, storage and transport"

-Action For Primates and The Philippine Animal Welfare Society (PAWS) appeal to the DENR to protect wild populations of its indigenous primates, not remove them from their native habitat.
+Action For Primates and The Philippine Animal Welfare Society (PAWS) are calling on DENR to preserve and protect wild populations of indigenous primates rather than extracting them from their native environments.
 Macaca fascicularis spp. philippensis is listed under Appendix II of CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora).
-The Philippines, as a signatory to CITES, has a responsibility to safeguard the conservation status of the species.
-Furthermore, according to the most recent assessment by the International Union for Conservation of Nature's (IUCN) Red List of Threatened Species, Macaca fascicularis spp. philippensis is also listed as 'Near Threatened' with a population that is decreasing.
-Threats identified for the decline in this species were given as hunting and habitat loss.
+As a participating party of CITES, the Philippines is obligated to ensure the continued survival of the species.
+Moreover, the International Union for Conservation of Nature's (IUCN) Red List of Threatened Species has recently classified Macaca fascicularis spp. philippensis as 'Near Threatened', with a dwindling population.
+The reported factors contributing to this decline include hunting and loss of habitat.